 Mr. Jimmy Lies, Fessenden, No Dak.

-make five copies of this letter leaving off the top name and address and adding
+make five copies of this letter leaving off the top name and

-cents as a charity donation.
+ten cents as a charity donation.
 In turn when your name

 Is this worth ten cents to you?